Photo by Jamie Napier

 Math-Stats Prep course:

-Before commencing their Fall term, incoming MPP students are encouraged to complete the MPP math/stats prep course, which provides a review of many of the mathematical tools required for the first-year courses in quantitative methods and economics.
-At the end of the prep course, all students must complete a required diagnostic of the math-stats topics covered.
+Before commencing your Fall term, all incoming MPP students are encouraged to complete the MPP Math-Stats Prep course, which provides a review of many of the mathematical tools required for the first-year (MPP1) quantitative courses.

 (Students who do not pass PPG1002H, PPG1004H or PPG1008H must retake the Math-Stats diagnostic with a grade of at least 60% before beginning their MPP2 studies.)